s4crifice/keybolt-ransomware/README.md

 ### Example Server

 Below is a simple Python server implementation that can be used to receive data from KeyBolt.
-Ensure you have Flask installed to run this server.
+Ensure you have pycryptodome installed to run this server and decrypt data.

 #### Python Server Example